We share our love for the Hill Country’s natural resources and our communities benefit from our volunteer projects.

 - Gracie Waggener 2015

 - Diane McMahon 2020

-We are honored to have two emerald dragonflies.
+We are honored to have four emerald dragonflies.

 Accolades again to Ridlon “Kip” Kiphart who in 2018 was recognized for volunteering more than 20,000 hours since becoming a Texas Master Naturalist in 2004.